-- Completion of a relevant audit or quality improvement project with the aim of presentation at a national meeting. - Completion of the National Tracheostomy Safety Project e-learning course. - Active participation in departmental and head and neck governance meetings. - Participation in PQIP data collection. - Opportunities for participation in relevant service development. - Opportunity for a bespoke management module giving experience of senior management roles such as medical director.
+- Completion of a relevant audit or quality improvement project with the aim of presentation at a national meeting. - Completion of the National Tracheostomy Safety Project e-learning course. - Active participation in departmental clinical governance meetings. - Participation in PQIP data collection. - Opportunities for participation in relevant service development. - Opportunity for a bespoke management module giving experience of senior management roles.